 Section 230 of the Communications Decency Act allows websites to modify content posted on their website without fear of lawsuits.
 The purpose of this section of federal law is to defend the right of website creators to manage their websites as they wish, much in the same way newspaper publishers are able to manage their content.

 Some websites, like some newspapers, are designed to present a specific point of view and feel no obligation to be ideologically neutral or to include perspectives different from the website’s official stance.
-By contrast, many major social media sites, such as Twitter and Facebook, count people from all political sides among their users.
+By contrast, many major social sites, such as Twitter and Facebook, count people from all political sides among their users.

 Every social media post is really a collaboration between two creators, the user and the website manager.
 Once a social media site establishes its terms of service, users are obligated to live within them.
 In a world of cyber crime and harassment, certain forms of expression on the internet are highly dangerous and need to be suppressed.

 Then there is freedom of political expression.
 For constitution scholars, the issue is complicated by the fact that the First Amendment was written at a time when the world of social media was inconceivable.
 For this and other reasons, debates will continue to rage over how the notion of free speech should be applied to the internet.